You are here

 Let us present the following implications:

-• Inflation – the quantity theory of money as the theory of inflation states that inflation is the difference between money supply growth and aggregate output growth.
-The justification rests upon the mathematical fact that percentage change of a product of variables is approximately equal to the sum of percentage changes of individual variables.
-Accordingly, we can write equation of exchange as,
+• Inflation – the quantity theory of money the theory of inflation states that inflation is the difference between money supply growth and aggregate output growth.
+The justification rests upon the mathematical fact that the percentage change of a product of variables is approximately equal to the sum of percentage changes of individual variables.
+Accordingly, we can write an equation of exchange as,

 %change in M + %change in V = %change in P + %change in y